ihorizonsr/docker-basics/README.md

 # Docker Architecture

+As we now aware that Docker is the most popular containerization technology, so we should know littl details of its *Architecture, Components and Objects* as well.

 <img alt="image" src="https://user-images.githubusercontent.com/111513801/185914743-20071a43-7a34-4aa6-ace1-a687bdfe2373.png">

 The architecture of Docker uses a client-server model and consists of the Docker’s Client, Docker Host, Network and Storage components, and the Docker Registry/Hub.
 Let’s look at each of these in some detail.